Joswitha-123/wisunreadme/README.md

 The Wi-SUN Dashboard tab provides direct access to wsbrd.conf configuration file.
 It gives the ability to change your wsbrd configuration without the need to physically access the Raspberry Pi.
 The Wi-SUN Border Router service box allows the user to start, restart or stop the Wi-SUN Border Router service by clicking the three dots dropdown.
 The other boxes expose the Wi-SUN Border Router active configuration.
 <img src="https://github.com/Joswitha-123/wisunreadme/blob/main/Screenshot%202024-05-22%20105200.png" alt="MLBC">
+# FAN1.1-FSK-Application:
+Node Monitoring
+Wi-SUN Node Monitoring is an extendable node monitoring application that provides information on the device, board, application, and connection statistics.
+It can be easily extended to monitor sensors and control actuators.
+# Adding Required Repositories:
+Add the Wi-SUN Applications Repository to Simplicity Studio
+1. Open Simplicity Studio and connect the Main board.